combient/nodebb-plugin-medals/README.md

   - Returns the saved medals objects with `timestamp` and `uuid`.
   - Only available for admins
 - `api.delete('/medals', { uuid }, (err) => {});`
-  - Deletes a medal with provided `uid`
+  - Deletes a medal with provided `uuid`
   - Also deleted all associated assignments
   - Only available for admins
 - `api.post('/medals/user', { uuid, uid }, (err) => {});`